jakubgt/homelab-vault-gen/README.md

 - **Wordlist integrity** (7,776 unique EFF words), which backs the passphrase entropy figure.
 - **Entropy math** against hand-computed values.

+**Automated Validation:** Every update is automatically verified by GitHub Actions.

 ## 🧠 Why Build This?
 Many open-source password generators are either bloated with frameworks, pull external fonts/scripts from CDNs, or use naive generation logic (like standard modulo math) that introduces cryptographic bias.